-Satyam Kumar of Bihar's Bakhorapur village is a true child prodigy; he cracked the JEE not once, but twice.
-When he was just 12, he appeared for JEE in 2011 and secured AIR-8137.
-However, he was not satisfied with the results.
-He went to Kota for preparation, and in 2012, he cracked JEE with AIR-679 at the age of 13.
-He later joined IIT-Kanpur.
+Satyam Kumar of Bihar's Bakhorapur village is a true child prodigy; he cracked the JEE not once but twice.
+When he was just 12, he appeared for IIT-JEE in 2011 and secured AIR 8137.
+However, he was not satisfied with it.
+He went to Kota for preparation, and in 2012, he cracked JEE with AIR 679 aged 13.
+He later joined IIT Kanpur.

-Before Satyam Kumar, the record for being the youngest person to crack JEE was held by Sahal Kaushik of Delhi.
+Before Kumar, the record for being the youngest person to crack JEE was held by Sahal Kaushik of Delhi.
 Sahal achieved the distinction of clearing the tough exam at the age of just 14.
 He cracked the IIT-JEE exam in 2010 and secured an all-India rank of 33.
 Sahal later joined the five-year integrated MSc (Physics) course for undergraduates at IIT Kanpur.

 Shivanand Tiwari of Dharampura village in Bihar's Rohtas district is also among the country's youngest students to crack the prestigious IIT entrance exam.
 He cracked the JEE in 2014 and bagged an all-India rank of 2,587 at an early age of just 14 years.
 He later opted for the BS in Physics course at IIT Kanpur the same year.